thaliproject/thali/TDHReplicationManager.md

 ### Calendar App

 A user opens their calendar app and creates a new appointment with a friend.
 The appointment is entered into the user's local calendar database.
-The calendar app has registered with the replication manager all the users who have any kind of permission to see the user's calendar would be expected to get a push replication that would be filtered.
+The calendar app has registered with the replication manager all the users who have any kind of permission to see the user's calendar.
+The calendar app will also want to be able to create filtered versions of the data that restrict what information can be synch'd.
 For example some users may only be authorized to see free/busy time, others might be able to see everything that is not marked as private (which would just show up as free/busy), etc. Note however that the person invited to the appointment may not have any permissions to the users calendar.
 It's highly likely that instead the calendar app will send a message to that user's Thali inbox with the invite.
 This is essentially a queuing problem and it's not the replication manager's job to manage how that invite gets delivered.
 The calendar app will also register with the replication manager a number of pull replications for calendars the user has permissions to.

 In general the calendar app will want its synchs to be periodic and occur with reasonable priority at all times.
 If the calendar app is in the foreground it might ask the replication manager to execute its synchs immediately to get a refresh but generally calendar synching is high latency with relatively rare changes so it doesn't make sense to continuously replicate.
 What makes more sense is periodic replication.
 But even when the calendar app isn't in the foreground it will still want its replications to continue since rendezvous with other TDHs can be challenging (especially if the remote TDHs are purely mobile and largely on cell and so not frequently available).